Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Direct Comparisons

-Figure \ref{fig:har1} presents the results for the comparisons between the PDE models and the experimental measurements for the 3.33 Hz wave and six of its sidebands for Experiment A. These comparisons were originally presented in Carter \& Govan~\cite{Govan}.
-These plots show that the dissipative models (dNLS, vDysthe, dGT) provide higher levels of accuracy than do the conservative models (NLS, Dysthe).
-The results for the other three experiments were similar; see Carter et al.~\cite{Butterfield}.
+Figure \ref{fig:har1} presents comparisons between the envelope equation predictions and the experimental measurements for the 3.33 Hz wave and six of its sidebands for Experiment A. Only the first harmonic band was included in these comparisons and associated computations.
+These comparisons include surface tension effects, while all previous comparisons of this experimental data, including those in \cite{Segur,Govan,Butterfield}, neglected surface tension.
+The plots in Figure \ref{fig:har1} show that the dissipative models (dNLS, vDysthe, dGT) are more accurate than the conservative models (NLS, Dysthe).
+The results for the 3.33 Hz wave in the other three experiments are similar.

-Figure \ref{fig:har2} presents results for the comparisons between the PDE models and the experimental measurements for the 6.66 Hz wave and its six most dominant sidebands for Experiments A and D. Again, only the second harmonic band was included in these comparisons.
-The first harmonic band was ignored completely.
-This comparison determines how independently the first and second harmonic bands evolve.
-In other words, this comparison determines how much the second harmonic behaves like a free wave.
+Figure \ref{fig:har2} presents comparisons between the envelope equation model predictions and the experimental measurements for the 6.66 Hz wave and its six most dominant sidebands for Experiments A and D. Only the second harmonic band was included in these comparisons and associated computations.
+All other harmonic bands were neglected.
 These are new comparisons.

-Figure \ref{fig:har2} shows that the dissipative models outperform the conservative models even more so than in the first harmonic band comparisons.
-This is likely due to the fact that dissipation is stronger for higher frequency waves and therefore plays a more important role.
-For a given experiment, the predictions obtained from the NLS and Dysthe equations (the conservative models) are very similar and the predictions obtained from dNLS, vDysthe, and dGT (the dissipative models) are also very similar.
-There is noticeably more agreement between the two conservative models for the second harmonic band than there was for the first harmonic band predictions.
-We also note that these higher frequency data values are noisier, particularly in the sidebands, and therefore it is more difficult to draw firm conclusions.
-In all four experiments, as the frequency increased, the data become noisier.
-For this reason, we only examine the second harmonic band instead of examining multiple higher harmonic bands.
+The plots show that the dissipative models outperform the conservative models.
+Additionally, for a given experiment, the predictions obtained from the conservative models are similar and the predictions obtained from the dissipative models are also similar.
+Other than in Experiment D, there was noticeably more agreement between the two conservative models for the second harmonic band than there was for the first harmonic band predictions, although the non-conservative models provide the most accurate predictions in all experiments.
+Finally, note that the sideband amplitudes plotted for each experiment vary because we choose the sidebands with the largest amplitude for each experiment.

-We quantitatively compare the model predictions with the experimental time series by the following (dimensionless) weighted error norm to get percent errors
+We quantitatively compare the model predictions with the experimental time series by the following dimensionless weighted error norm to get percent errors